solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-01-ClassicDeploy/README.md

     php artisan key:generate
     ```

-3. Several tables should get created and will be populated with sample data:
+3. Several tables will be created and populated with sample data:

     ![This screen shot shows the results of the above commands.](./media/php_setup.png "Powershell window with results displayed")

 ## Test the PHP Setup

-1. In the **paw-1** virtual machine, open a chrome browser window
+1. In the **paw-1** virtual machine, open a Chrome browser window
 2. Navigate to `http://localhost:8080/info.php`, the PHP version and configuration should be displayed.

     ![This image demonstrates the PHP configuration page.](./media/php_info.png "PHP configuration page")